longcoding/moon-api-gateway/README.md

 Execute request and check response code and content.

 ## Future update
-* Authentication for private API
+* Authentication for Private API
-* Docker-compose
+* Docker-Compose
     - Easy To Run

 ## Contact
 For any inquiries, you can reach me at longcoding@gmail.com

 ## License
-undefined-gateway is released under the MIT license.
+undefined-api-gateway is released under the MIT license.
 See LICENSE for details.